Sarcosphaera: Similar species

-Ecology, habitat and distribution

-Historically, Sarcosphaera coronaria has been assumed to be saprobic, acquiring nutrients from breaking down decaying organic matter.
-The fungus, however, is only found with trees known to form mycorrhiza, and it is often locally abundant where it occurs, year after year in the same location, indicative of a mycorrhizal lifestyle.
-The results of a 2006 study of Pezizalean fungi further suggest that the species is an ectomycorrhizal symbiont, and more generally, that the Pezizales include more ectomycorrhizal fungi than previously thought.
+Distribution and habitat

+The fungus is distributed in 23 European countries, North Africa, and North America, from British Columbia eastward to Michigan and New York, south to Veracruz, Mexico.
+It has also been collected from Palestine and the Asian part of Turkey.

 The fruit bodies are found singly, scattered, or clustered together in broad-leaf woods favoring beech, less frequently with conifers.
 A preference for calcareous soils has been noted, but they will also grow on acidic bedrock.
 Because their initial development is subterranean, young fruit bodies are easy to overlook, as they as usually covered with dirt or forest duff.
 They are more common in mountainous locations, and occur most frequently in the spring, often near melting snow.

-The fungus is distributed in 23 European countries, North Africa, and North America, from British Columbia eastward to Michigan and New York, south to Veracruz, Mexico.
-It has also been collected from Israel and the Asian part of Turkey.
+Ecology

+Historically, S. coronaria has been assumed to be saprobic, acquiring nutrients from breaking down decaying organic matter.
+The fungus, however, is only found with trees known to form mycorrhiza, and it is often locally abundant where it occurs, year after year in the same location, indicative of a mycorrhizal lifestyle.
+The results of a 2006 study of Pezizalean fungi further suggest that the species is an ectomycorrhizal symbiont, and more generally, that the Pezizales include more ectomycorrhizal fungi than previously thought.

 In Europe, the fungus is red-listed in 14 countries, and is considered a threatened species by the European Council for Conservation of Fungi.
 It is short-listed for inclusion in the Bern Convention by the European Council for Conservation of Fungi.
 Threats to the species include loss and degradation of habitats due to clearcutting and soil disturbance.

-Bioaccumulation
+Toxicity

+A number of poisonings attributed to this species have been reported from Europe, including one fatal poisoning in the Jura area in 1920, following which a warning was issued not to eat it raw or in salads.

 The fruit bodies can bioaccumulate the toxic heavy metal arsenic from the soil in the form of the compound methylarsonic acid.
 Although less toxic than arsenic trioxide, it is still relatively dangerous.
 Concentrations over 1000 mg/kg (dry weight) are often reached.
 As reported in one 2004 publication, a mature specimen collected near the town of Český Šternberk in the Czech Republic was found to have an arsenic content of 7090 mg/kg dry weight, the highest concentration ever reported in a mushroom.
 Typically, the arsenic content of mycorrhizal mushrooms collected from unpolluted areas is lower than 1 mg/kg.
 In a 2007 Turkish study of 23 wild edible mushroom species (collected from areas not known to be polluted), S. coronaria had the highest concentration of arsenic at 8.8 mg/kg dry weight, while the arsenic concentration of the other tested mushrooms ranged from 0.003 mg/kg (in Sarcodon leucopus) to 0.54 mg/kg (in Lactarius salmonicolor).